pandosme/doreme/mosquitto/README.md

 # Mosquitto configuration
-The Mosquitto configuration is /mosquitto/config/mosquitto.conf.
+The Mosquitto configuration is located /mosquitto/config/mosquitto.conf.

 ## The default configuration:
-Ports 1883, 1884 (WebSocket), 8883 (TLS)

-## TLS Certificates:
-Certificates are stored under /certs and shared with Node-Red.
-You should replace these certificates with your own certificates.
-Check out /certs/README.md
+Ports
+  - 1883 (tcp/mqtt)
+  - 1884 (WebSocket)

 ## Default user
-There is a default defined user 'admin' with password 'pass'.
-This should be changed or reset the password.
+The file /mosquitto/users include a default user 'admin' with password 'pass'.
+To enable this you must remove the comment (#)

 ### Create user
 Local users are stored the file /mosquitto/users.
 Add users with mosquitto_passwd.